From Mild to Strong: How to Select the Best Blue Cheese

 The creamy, crumbly blue cheeses are going to be the strongest.
 Roquefort is definitely the winner in the strong blue cheese category.
 It has a distinctive bite and aroma no matter how you slice it.
 This may not be appropriate for the novice blue cheese consumer, unless, of course, you're me!
 Maytag is crumbly and literally melts in your mouth.
 It takes second place on my list due to its spicy bite and tangy flavor.

-How to Ensure Your Blue Cheese is Fresh
+How to Ensure It's Fresh

 - Avoid cheese that's developed a lot of white mold on the rind: This can be an indication of improper handling.